MoHR Makes Effective Legislation To Protect Prisoners Rights: Spokesman - UrduPoint

 MoHR Makes Effective Legislation To Protect Prisoners' Rights: Spokesman

+The government made a number of effective legislation to ensure protecting rights of prisoners

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Apr, 2021 ) :A spokesman for the Ministry of Human Rights (MoHR) Thursday said the government had made a number of effective legislation to ensure protecting rights of prisoners.
+ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Apr, 2021 ) :The government made a number of effective legislation to ensure protecting rights of prisoners.

-"In a short span of time, the ministry made milestone achievement in protecting the rights of prisoners," Spokesman, who is also MoHR Director General, Muhammad Arshad told APP.
+"In a short span of time, the ministry made milestone achievement in protecting the rights of prisoners," spokesman Ministry of Human Rights (MoHR), Muhammad Arshad told APP.

-He said the ministry had fully implemented the Criminal Justice Legal Aid & Justice Authority Legal Act 2020, which was aimed at providing legal, financial and other assistance to the poor and vulnerable segments of the society in criminal cases in jails.
+The ministry had fully implemented the Criminal Justice Legal Aid and Justice Authority Legal Act 2020, which was aimed at providing legal, financial and other assistance to the poor and vulnerable segments of the society in criminal cases in jails.

-The Legal Aid and Justice Authority Act, 2020 was passed by the Parliament on March 24, 2020 and brought into effect on October 6, 2020.
+The Legal Aid and Justice Authority Act, 2020 was passed by the Parliament on March 24, 2020 and brought into effect on October 6, 2020, the spokesman said who also holds the office of Director General MoHR, .

 The committee unanimously voted for criminalization of the offence of enforced disappearances through amendments in PPC and CRPC, following which the draft bill was forwarded to the Law Ministry for vetting.